legal resources necessary to hold negligent facilities accountable.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case to ensure your rights are protected.

 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We offer all clients a “No Win/No-Fee” Guarantee.
 This promise ensures your family will owe us nothing if we cannot obtain compensation to recover your damages.
 Let our team start today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.Sources: